JTCyberTech/Cybersecurity-Home-Labs/Guided-Labs/Ethical Hacking/Wireshark/Course 1: Lab/Course 1: Lab 5.md

 ## Assignment 5: Lab 5 - Configuring the Wireshark Interface

-- Name of the file downloaded from Udemy: udemy-wiresharkintro.pcapng
+- Name of the file downloaded from Udemy: udemy-strangescan.pcapng
-  - Uploaded both csv and pcapng files to GitHub
+  - Uploaded both csv and pcapng files to [GitHub](https://github.com/jefftsui1/Cybersecurity-Home-Labs/tree/main/Guided-Labs/Ethical%20Hacking/Wireshark/Course%201%3A%20Lab/Downloadable%20Lab%20Files/Lab%205)

 Questions for this assignment